bigboytimi/bigboytimi/README.md

  <!-- About section -->

 ---
 🤔 Problem-solver by day, playlist virtuoso by night.
-I'm a code monkey with a mission to elevate the human experience through tech.
+I'm a code monkey with a mission to elevate the human experience through technology.

 🛠️ Skills: Product & Data Engineering.